-A. This certification is transferable in whole or in part, upon Department approval, to an entity determined to be able to comply with these Conditions.
-A transfer of certification of all or part of the certified facility may be initiated by the Licensee’s filing of a Notice of Intent to Transfer Certification with the Department.
-The notice of intent shall identify the intended new certification holder or Licensee and the identity of the entity responsible for compliance with the certification.
-Upon the filing with the Department of a written agreement from the intended Licensee/Transferee to abide by all the Conditions of Certification as well as applicable laws and regulations, the transfer shall be approved unless the Department objects to the transfer on the grounds of the inability of the new Licensee to comply with the Conditions of Certification, specifies in writing its reasons therefore, and gives notice and opportunity to petition for a Section 120.57, F.S., administrative hearing.
-Upon approval, DEP will initiate a modification to the Conditions to reflect the change in ownership in accordance with Rule 62-17.211, F.A.C.
+A. This Certification is transferable in whole or in part, upon Department approval, to an entity determined to be able to comply with these Conditions.
+A transfer of Certification of all or part of the Certified Facility may be initiated by the Licensee’s filing of a Notice of Intent to Transfer Certification with the Department’s SCO.
+The notice of intent shall: identify the intended new Certification holder or Licensee; identify the current and the new entity responsible for compliance with the Certification; and include a written agreement from the intended new Licensee/Transferee to abide by all Conditions, as well as applicable laws and regulations.
+Upon receiving a complete notice of intent, the transfer shall be approved unless the Department objects to the transfer on the grounds of the inability of the new Licensee to comply with the Conditions of Certification, specifies in writing its reasons for its objections, and gives notice and an opportunity to petition for an administrative hearing pursuant to Section 120.57, F.S.
+Upon approval, DEP will initiate a Modification to the Conditions to reflect the change in ownership in accordance with Rule 62-17.211, F.A.C.

-B. In the event of the dissolution of the Licensee, the Department may transfer certification to successor entities which are determined to be competent to construct, operate and maintain the certified facility in accordance with the Conditions of Certification and which are proper applicants as defined by the PPSA.
-Upon determination that such a successor entity complies with the requirements for transfer of certification, DEP will initiate a modification to the Conditions to reflect the change in ownership in accordance with Rule 62-17.211, F.A.C.
+B. In the event of the dissolution of the Licensee, the Department may transfer Certification to successor entities which are determined to be competent to construct, operate, and maintain the Certified Facility in accordance with the Conditions of Certification and which are proper Applicants as defined by the PPSA.
+Upon determination that such a successor entity complies with the requirements for transfer of Certification, DEP will initiate a Modification to the Conditions to reflect the change in ownership in accordance with Rule 62-17.211, F.A.C.

-[Rule 62-17.211, F.A.C]
+[Chapter 120, F.S.; Rule 62-17.211, F.A.C]

 XXVIII.
 LABORATORIES AND QUALITY ASSURANCE